fogbeam/Quoddy/README.md

 Quoddy
 ========

+NOTE: work is underway to upgrade Quoddy (and the other Fogcutter projects) to the latest versions of Grails, Groovy, JDK, and so on.
+Look for those changes to become available sometime in Q2 of 2023.

 Quoddy - an Open Source Enterprise Social Network - is part of the Fogcutter suite of tools for building intelligent applications.

 Why "Quoddy?"